Year at Utah: 7th/32nd

 In 1996, Marsden became the first Ute gymnast inducted into the Crimson Club Hall of Fame, and in 2003, she was inducted into the Utah Hall of Fame.
 In 1992, she and former Utah gymnastics coach Greg Marsden were co-recipients of the prestigious Utah Young Alumni Association "Par Excellence Award."

 During her undergraduate career as Megan McCunniff, she led Utah to four national titles from 1981-84 and was a three-time NCAA individual champion, winning the all-around title in 1983 and 1984, and the vault title in 1984.
 She finished her career as a 12-time first-team All-American.
 Her senior year, she won the Broderick Award, recognizing her as the country's top collegiate woman gymnast.

 Her gymnastics background landed her an acting part as gymnast Jo Ellen Carter in the 1985 movie "American Anthem," Also in 1985, she was one of 10 former gymnasts chosen by the National Aeronautics and Space Administration (NASA) to participate in a study on motion sickness.

-The Cedar Falls, Iowa, native graduated from Utah in 1985 with a bachelor’s degree in public relations.
+The Cedar Falls, Iowa, native graduated from Utah in 1985 with a bachelor's degree in public relations.
 She and husband Greg have two sons, Montana and Dakota.
-Montana is pursuing an MBA from Utah and Dakota is a student manager for the gymnastics team and a senior at the U.
+Greg coached the Ute gymnastics team for 40 years before retiring after the 2015 NCAA Championships.
+Montana is pursuing an MBA from Utah and Dakota is the director of player personnel for the Utah gymnastics team.